rainshowerLabs/sothis/README.md

 #### Usage

-- `-m historic`(optinal): Used to denote we are replaying in live mode.
+- `-m historic`(optional): Used to denote we are replaying in live mode.
 - `--source_rpc`: RPC of the node we are getting blocks from.
 - `--replay_rpc`: RPC of the node were sending blocks to.
 - `--terminal_block`: Final block sothis will replay.

-To stop replaying, terminate the process via Ctrl+C or however else you preffer.
+To stop replaying, terminate the process via Ctrl+C or however else you prefer.

 ```
 sothis --source_rpc {ARCHIVE_NODE} --replay_rpc http://localhost:8545 -m historic --terminal_block 9000022